-- Involving CYP in developing appropriate 'fair punishments' for those who have been involved in bullying - Removing/ separating CYP from other individuals or groups of CYP - Removing/excluding CYP from certain whole school activities or time out e.g. break times/ lunchtimes - Withdrawing privileges - Confiscating personal property in accordance with the school's agreed criteria, particularly where the item is being used to cause harm to others e.g. mobile phone - Use of time out.
+- Involving CYP in developing appropriate 'fair punishments' for those who have been involved in bullying - Removing/ separating CYP from other individuals or groups of CYP - Removing/excluding CYP from certain whole school activities or key points in the day e.g. break times/ lunchtimes - Withdrawing privileges - Confiscating personal property in accordance with the school's agreed criteria, particularly where the item is being used to cause harm to others e.g. mobile phone - Use of time out.